thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ## Extending Kubernetes API with Operator-SDK

-In this blog, have explained how to use operator-sdk to create additional resource in Kuberentes cluster.
+In this blog, have explained how to use operator-sdk to create additional resource in Kubernetes cluster.
 To start with you we first scaffold the project and create api using the operator-sdk cli, this gives us a starting point to develop the CRD's and Controllers.
 Note, not all points are explained in detail, only focus on necessary aspect required in developing operators.

 I used Windows machine for development.
 The *operator-sdk* CLI was installed in WSL2.
 The scaffolded operator-sdk project can be opened in Visual Studio code for development to update code.